ASL-19/outline-distribution/README.md

 - [ ] :aerial_tramway: **Outline Distribution system [current repository]:** The repository provides a full Django implementation to run a simple [Outline VPN](https://getoutline.org/) distribution system.
 The provided server code gives you what you need to handle Outline server inventory, and API system required for running Telegram Bot, Email Bot and other interfaces.

-- [ ] :policewoman: **Outline reputation Module [[link](https://github.com/ASL-19/outline-reputation)]:** If you need to protect your Outline server distribtion system from bad actors, this repository provides a base model class to implement reputation.
+- [ ] :policewoman: **Outline reputation Module [[link](https://github.com/ASL-19/outline-reputation)]:** If you need to protect your Outline server distribution system from bad actors, this repository provides a base model class to implement reputation.

 - [ ] :love_letter: **Outline Bot interfaces [[link](https://github.com/ASL-19/outline-bots)]:** Once you created the Outline distribution system, you will need to run a distribution interface.
 We've prepared a code base where you can create and deploy a Telegram and Email bot on Amazon AWS.